nortonvanz/Bank-Churn-Prediction/README.md

 | estimated_salary |   8000     | 199902.4 |    90.1  | 51986.1	  | 100487.7|149216.3  | 199992.5  | 100467.8  | 57274.2  |    -0.0   |     -1.2  |

 Analysis:
-- age: has positive kurtosis, so there is a peak arround the median.
+- age: has positive kurtosis, so there is a spike arround the median.
 - balance: quant25 shows 0.00, meaning at least 25% of data equals to zero.
 No negative values were found.
 - num_of_products: max is 4, but median is 1, so at least 50% of customers have only 1 product.
 - has_cr_card: negative skew shows that the concentration of values is high, so most customers have a credit card.
 - estimated_salary: skew 0.00 shows that estimated salaries are not concentrated in low or high values, having an uniform distribuition.
 - exited: positive skew shows that the concentration of values is low, with most values being zero, as expected for a churn problem.

+Target, numerical and categorical analysis can be seen in details, on EDA notebook.

-### 4.2 Bivariate and Multivariate Analysis
+### 4.2 Bivariate Analysis
-The analysis was performed using Sweetviz plots.
-They can be seen on EDA notebook.
+The analysis was performed using Sweetviz plots in EDA V1.
+In V2, complements in bivariate analysis were implemented, with improvements in data interpretation, creation and validation of hypotheses, and new ideas for feature engineering.

+### 4.3 Multivariate Analysis
+In V2, a multivariate analysis were implemented, with Pearson's correlation and Cramér's V.

 ## 5. Feature Engineering
 4 features were created: